 Invasive Species Control

-Invasive plant control is continuing under a grant from the National Fish & Wildlife Foundation’s (NFWF) Pulling Together Initiative.
-This is a partnership project with the Cooperative Invasive Species Management Area (CISMA)
+Invasive plant control was initially funded by a grant from the National Fish & Wildlife Foundation’s (NFWF) Pulling Together Initiative.
+This work will continue under funding from the Sudbury Foundation and the Foundation for MetroWest.

 Pitch pine-scrub oak barrens restoration